 - ¼ teaspoon Diamond Crystal kosher salt or more to taste

 - fresh cilantro leaves

-- Marinate Shrimp: Shell and de-vein the shrimp and place in a medium bowl.
-Toss with Mina mild harissa, cover the bowl with plastic wrap, and allow the shrimp to marinate in the fridge for 1 to 2 hours.
-Allow to rest at room temperature for 20-30 minutes before grilling.
+- Marinate Shrimp: Place the shelled and deviled shrimp in a medium bowl.
+Toss with Mina mild harissa.
+Cover the bowl with plastic wrap and allow the shrimp to marinate in the fridge for 1 to 2 hours.
+Allow the shrimp to rest at room temperature for 20 to 30 minutes before grilling.

-- Prepare Basil Oil: Place the oil, basil leaves, and salt in a blender container, and puree/blend until smooth.
-Place the oil in a small airtight container and store in the refrigerator until ready to use (oil can be stored in the fridge for up to 3 weeks).
+- Prepare Basil Oil: Combine the oil, basil leaves, and salt in a blender container and blend until smooth.
+Place the oil in a small leakproof jar or container and store in the refrigerator until ready to use.

-- Using small wooden skewers (soak the skewers in water if using on an outdoor grill), thread 3-4 shrimp on each skewer, running the skewer through the neck and once near the tail (see photos above).
+- Using metal or wooden skewers (be sure to soak the skewers in water if using on an outdoor grill), thread 3 to 4 shrimp horizontally onto each skewer (see photos above for demonstration).
 Lightly season the shrimp with salt and pepper.
-Place a small amount (2-3 tablespoons) of Mina mild harissa in a small bowl (do not use the marinade for this step) for basting and set aside.
+Place a small spoonful of Mina mild harissa in a separate small bowl - we will use this to baste the shrimp during cooking.

-- Drizzle the shrimp skewers with basil oil and garnish with fresh cilantro leaves.
-Serve immediately.
+- Transfer the shrimp skewers to a large serving platter.
+Shake the basil oil and drizzle it over the shrimp.
+Garnish with fresh cilantro leaves and serve immediately.